Covid19R/covid19_package_template/README.md

     vocabulary.
 Nested locations are indicated by multiple location types being combined with a `_`

-  - location\_standardized - A standardized location code using a
-    national or international standard.
+  - location\_code - A standardized location code using a national or international standard.

-  - location\_standardized\_type The type of standardized location code being used according to the covid19R controlled vocabulary.
+  - location\_code\_type The type of standardized location code being used according to the covid19R controlled vocabulary.

   - data\_type - the type of data in that given row.